-Some dogs have been bred to be more tolerant of cold weather.
-They may have thick, insulating double coats and bushy tails designed to be wrapped around their faces to keep them cozy.
-Their paws are often wide and covered in snow repelling fur, and their ears tend to be small to prevent frostbite.
+Some dogs have been bred to be more tolerant of cold weather than others.
+They typically have thick, insulating double coats and bushy tails designed to wrap around their bodies to keep them cozy.
+Plus, their paws are often wide and covered in snow-repelling fur, and their ears tend to be small to prevent frostbite.
+These dogs are generally fairly large, though there are some breeds on the smaller side as well.
+They tend to be quite athletic and range in personality.

 01 of 10